BaileyGingerTechnology/PackerSystems/README.md

 So I already know that getting a faithful CCDC environemnt to be built through an automated process is going to be extremely difficult.
 The things they do to those boxes make grown men cry (literally).
 But I shall do the best I can.

+Creds for all these boxes is going to be "administrator" and "password" for Linux and "GingerTech" and "password" on Windows.

 My current plans are something along the lines of:

-An Arch Database:
+Arch Database:

     - Of all the Linux OSes I have used, Arch has been the worst when it comes to hosting a database server.
 So it's an easy pick.

     - Most people panic when they see Arch or Gentoo because of their reputation.
 So of course I need at least one of them in here.

-A Windows Server:
+Windows 2012r2 Server:

-    - I'm thinking either 2008r2 or 2016.
-It's tempting to do a non r2, but that would mean that I'd have to use one.

-    - 2016 carries with it the same issues that Windows 10 has, and 2008r2 (while good) is old at this point.

-    - I'll probably make it a domain controller and/or Exchange server.
+    - Going to do AD and potentially have it be alongside a freeIPA CentOS box.

-A Linux workstation:
+Debian workstation:

     - Was gonna do Fedora, but I guess it has really bad ESXi support (or vice versa), so I'll do Debian instead.

     - Or an LFS thing.
 Depends on if I can implement an idea I have for Debian.

-A Windows workstation:
+Windows 8.1 workstation:

-    - Windows 8 if I can find the ISO, Windows 7 if not.

     - Pretty standard.